Nobody needs to struggle with depression

 Free, anonymous, and accessible

-This quick, free, depression-screening test can be taken from any computer or mobile device.
+Our depression screening tool is offered in five languages and can be taken from any computer or mobile device.
 The test identifies the presence or absence of depressive symptoms.
-Take the test and if you need help, we’re for you with no waitlist and a sliding fee scale.
+Take the test and, if you need help, we’re here for you with no waitlist and a sliding fee scale.

 Alberta Blue Cross